Sojos Complete Dog Food receives the Advisor’s mid tier rating of 3.5 stars.

 Free of any plant-based protein boosters, this looks like the profile of a dry product containing a moderate amount of meat.

-Sojos Complete is a grain free sweet potato based dry product using a moderate amount of turkey or beef as its main sources of animal protein, thus earning the brand 3.5 stars.
+Sojos Complete is a grain free dehydrated dog food using a moderate amount of turkey or beef as its main sources of animal protein, thus earning the brand 3.5 stars.

 Sojos Complete is a freeze dried product that requires the addition of water before serving.